CS222-UIUC/team-07-project-smartride/README.md

    d.
 Troubleshoot: If the map still doesn't show your location, check the location permissions for Chrome on your device.

-### Before pushing or pull request to github
+### Working on the project

+1. You should always create a new branch for developing by `git checkout -b [branch_name]`.
+Do **NOT** work directly in the `main` branch!

-1. Run the `update-conda` script to update conda environments, if you have made any changes to the backend.
+2. Run the `update-conda` script to update conda environments, if you have made any changes to the backend.

-2. Make sure you are in the correct branch by `git branch`.
+3. Make sure you are in the correct branch by `git branch`.

-3. Merge both the new updates for your branch and for main branch via:
+4. Merge both the new updates for your branch and for main branch via:

    ```
    git pull